-This section of the Plan lists public outreach tools, separating them into three categories: Meeting Types, Participation Tools, and Information Tools.
-This is a comprehensive list of tools that can be used to involve citizens in transportation planning.
+This section of the Plan lists public outreach tools, separating them into three categories: Meeting Types, Outreach Tools, and Information Tools.
+This is a comprehensive list of tools that can be used to involve community members in transportation planning.
 It is not intended to imply that every project or plan will require all of these tools or that the TPO presently uses all of these methods.
-The core list of most frequently used tools or practices can be found in the Guidelines section.

 The type of public outreach efforts employed for a particular project will be determined based on the project's overall regional and local impact.
 Highly localized projects may require more specialized outreach within the project's area of influence, rather than the broad outreach efforts required by others.
-Extensive outreach efforts throughout all areas of the region are conducted in order to assemble a broad cross-section of input into the decision making process, including traditionally underserved areas.
+Extensive outreach efforts throughout all areas of the region are conducted in order to assemble a broad cross-section of input into the decision-making process, including traditionally underserved areas.
 The TPO's outreach efforts in these areas will continue to provide these residents with an opportunity to voice their opinions and concerns.